lazyDrive/drive/README.md

     # In root run
     `npm run build`

     It build fresh production package in server public folder for you.
-Then run your server in server folder using this command.
     `npm run drive

 ## License